Addy-m9/DATA-ANALYST-PORTFOLIO/EXCEL/Bike Sales Dashboard/Readme.md

 2. Open the Excel file using Microsoft Excel or an equivalent spreadsheet software.
 3. Navigate through the different sheets to view the data, pivot tables, charts, and the interactive dashboard.

-Feel free to customize the project according to your needs and use it as a reference for your own Excel-based analysis.

 ![Bike Sales Dashboard](https://github.com/Addy-m9/DATA-ANALYST-PORTFOLIO/blob/main/EXCEL/Bike%20Sales%20Dashboard/Bike%20Sales%20Dashboard.PNG)